Exponential self-similar mixing by incompressible flows: Second example: Peano snake

+\item the small squares drawn in the fourth picture have side-length $1/5$, and within each of these squares, $\Gamma_1(1/2)$ agrees with one of the modified quarter circles used in~\S\ref{s:costruzione-g};

+\item the first step is actually divided in two parts: first, we only move the small squares vertically and create the ``kinks'' that appear in the second square in Figure~\ref{f:gammauno}, then we keep elongating these kinks with a vertical motion, but we also add an horizontal motion (as indicated by the arrows) so that, by time $t=1/2$, the small squares are inside the big one;

-The transition from $\Gamma_1(0)$ to $\Gamma_1(1)$ is given in Figure~\ref{f:gammauno}.
-More precisely, we specify that: \begin{itemizeb} \item the small squares drawn in the fourth picture have sidelength $1/5$, and within each of these squares, $\Gamma_1(1/2)$ agrees with one of the modified quarters of circle used in~\S\ref{s:costruzione-g}; \item in the second step, we modify $\Gamma_1(1/2)$ within each square of $\Til_{1/5}$ using one of ``moves'' described in Figure~\ref{f:finesteps}; \item it is clear that $\Gamma_1$ satisfies requirement~(c''), that is, $\ell_1(t)$ is increasing in $t$ for $0 \le t \le 1$; \item $\Gamma_1$ satisfies the equal-area requirement~(d') during the first step because of the symmetry of the evolution; \item $\Gamma_1$ satisfies the equal-area requirement~(d') also during the second step: we remark indeed that every move of the first type in Figure~\ref{f:finesteps} preserves the equal-area condition, while the moves of the second type can be coupled so that to each move that increases the area of one connected component of $\Qone\setminus\Gamma_1(t)$ (in some square of $\Til_{1/5}$) corresponds a move that decreases the area of that component (in another square). \end{itemizeb}
+\item in the second step, we modify $\Gamma_1(1/2)$ within each square of $\Til_{1/5}$ using one of ``moves'' described in Figure~\ref{f:finesteps};

+\item it is clear that $\Gamma_1$ satisfies~\ref{p:basiccurvesC.3''}, that is, $\ell_1(t)$ is increasing in $t$ for $0 \le t \le 1$, provided that the horizontal and vertical motions employed in the first step are suitably synchronized;

+\item $\Gamma_1$ satisfies the equal-area requirement, Condition ~\ref{p:basiccurvesC.4'}, during the first step because of the symmetry of the evolution;

+\item $\Gamma_1$ satisfies the equal-area requirement, Condition~\ref{p:basiccurvesC.4'}, also during the second step: we remark indeed that every move of the first type in Figure~\ref{f:finesteps} preserves the equal-area condition, while the moves of the second type can be coupled so that to each move that increases the area of one connected component of~$\Qone\setminus\Gamma_1(t)$ (in some square of $\Til_{1/5}$) corresponds a move that decreases the area of that component (in another square) by the same amount. \end{itemize} \end{parag}